 How open are you to developments in your area, you are in conversation with customers, you embarking on unfamiliar terrain and you enter new cultures?

 How can you shorten the distance between you, your colleagues and your employees?
 What do you really know about them?
-How open and accessible are you and how much time you take to manage unexpected calls?
+How open and accessible are you and how much time do you take to manage unexpected calls?
 How often do you give positive feedback to others?

 And more …